AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage/private_state.md

 #include_code get_note /yarn-project/noir-contracts/contracts/schnorr_account_contract/src/main.nr rust

-Unlike a `Singleton`, the `get_note` function for an ImmutableSingleton doesn't destroy the current note in the background.
+Unlike a `Singleton`, the `get_note` function for an ImmutableSingleton doesn't nullify the current note in the background.
 This means that multiple accounts can concurrently call this function to read the value.

-This function will throw if the ImmutableSingleton hasn't been initialized.
+This function will throw if the `ImmutableSingleton` hasn't been initialized.

 ### `view_note`